 First, Less Like This is only available in the US and select international markets.
 It is not available to all international users.

-Second, the Show Less Like This menu option only works in the For You home feed, and not for magazines and topic feeds that you follow.
-This is because magazines and topic feeds are not personalized, every Flipboard user gets the same feed.
+Second, the Show Less Like This menu option only works in the For You feed, and not for Magazines and topic feeds that you follow.
+This is because Magazines and topic feeds are not personalized; every Flipboard user gets the same content.
 For You is personalized, so we apply your preferences in ranking and filtering the feed.

 When you follow a topic, any subtopics will get an extra boost inside your feed.
 When you tap on Show Less Like this, a negative signal is distributed across all topic tags for that story.
 Then, if you additionally tap Show Less for a specific topic tag, that also gets an additional negative signal.
 If you do this a few times, eventually the topic gets a negative signal powerful enough to filter it out from For You in the future.

 However, things get tricky with related and subtopics.
 For example, Basketball is a subtopic of Sports and stories about Basketball will always be tagged with Sports and likely other related topics like College Sports, Olympics, and Sneakers.
 "Show Less Like" is a signal that accumulates over time, and combines with other positive signals (views, likes, followed topics) that affect the frequency of articles you see, but may not eliminate the topic entirely from your feeds.